 Carrying the board, It felt like I could take on a bull – and win.
-This made me a little sceptical to its performance in the water, from previous experience, these chunkier boards can be slow and groggy in the water.
+This made me a little skeptical to its performance in the water, from previous experience, these chunkier boards can be slow and groggy in the water.

 However, the BIC Ace-Tec was out to prove me wrong yet again.
 I think it’s thanks to it’s 4.5” thickness keeping up speed, though, the Thermoform Technology makes it super rigid.
-It’s hard to find a board that you can trust will endure anything your throw at it and also still feels like you’re merely a feather on the water.
+It’s hard to find a board that you can trust will endure anything you throw at it and also still feels like you’re merely a feather on the water.

 So not only have I stopped making my assumptions I’m now recommending the Bic Ace-Tec in my Top 3!